Hull Speed and Speed-Length Ratio

 | > 2.0 – 2.5 | Planing | Dynamic lift raises the hull onto the water's surface.
 Resistance drops dramatically, but only if the hull is shaped for it. |

-Hull speed (1.34) is not a hard wall — it's a rapid rise in the resistance curve, not a discontinuity.
-With enough power, any displacement boat can be pushed past hull speed; it's just punishingly inefficient.
-The cube-of-speed relationship between speed and drag means that going from 6 knots to 7 knots at the hull-speed barrier might require 50–100% more thrust.
+Hull speed is not a brick wall.
+It is a steep rise in the resistance curve.
+With enough power, almost any displacement boat can be pushed past it, but the efficiency collapses.
+Around the barrier, going from 6 knots to 7 knots may require dramatically more thrust.

 Caveats and exceptions